nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted at https://github.com/nosilver4u/ewww-image-optimizer/labels/enhancement
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 4.6.2 =
+* changed: API key may be defined as EWWW_IMAGE_OPTIMIZER_CLOUD_KEY
+* fixed: if img tag is missing dimensions, ExactDN sometimes loads original rather than existing thumbnail

 = 4.6.1 =
 * added: automatic configuration for ExactDN + WP Offload Media
 * fixed: bulk action from media library skipping last attachment in selection